Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 - 1978, Belgium

-Parallel music school: music theory, classical piano, especially Beethoven, Chopin, Debussy, Fauré.
+Music school (in parallel): music theory, classical piano, especially Beethoven, Chopin, Debussy, Fauré.

 Note 2023: this magazine still exists, and still offers (!) electronic kits, which have been a fabulous way for me to familiarize myself with electronics!